circleci/circleci-docs/jekyll/_cci2/non-aws.md

 ### Storage

-When using the "None" storage option, artifacts, test results, and action logs will be saved locally at `/data/circle/storage-fileserver`.
+The `None` storage driver saves all of your CircleCI data locally.This means that artifacts, test results, and action logs will be saved locally at `/data/circle/storage-fileserver`.
 We strongly recommend mounting an external volume and creating a symbolic link between the two if you opt to use this storage option.
+It is important to note that we can only transfer data as fast as the external volume will let us so SSD's are highly recommended.

 ### Troubleshooting